-PWV has grown from 105 founding members in 1996 to 260 active members in 2014.
-Poudre Wilderness Volunteers currently patrol 286 miles along 69 system trails in 650,000 acres of Wilderness and general National Forest and National Grassland lands.
+PWV has grown from 105 founding members in 1996 to 258 active members in 2017.
+Poudre Wilderness Volunteers patrol about 286 miles along 69 system trails in 650,000 acres of Wilderness and general National Forest and National Grassland lands.
 Due in part to PWV's efforts:

-- When there were no USFS funds or personnel to clear trails in early summer, PWV established a Trail Crew - When the U.S. Forest Service was unable to meet its goals for locating, controlling, and eradicating noxious weeds.
-PWV established a Weed Crew - When the USFS added a Kids in the Woods emphasis, PWV established a Kids in Nature Program - When wildfires and floods ravaged the Canyon Lakes Ranger District, PWV established a Restoration Program - · Lost hikers have been found and potential forest fires have been averted by the prompt actions of our
+- When there were insufficient USFS funds or personnel to clear trails in early summer, PWV established a Trail Crew - When the U.S. Forest Service was unable to meet its goals for locating, controlling, and eradicating noxious weeds, PWV established a Weed Crew - When the USFS added a Kids in the Woods emphasis, PWV established a Kids in Nature Program - When wildfires and floods ravaged the Canyon Lakes Ranger District, PWV established a Restoration Program - Lost hikers have been found and potential forest fires have been averted by the prompt actions of our volunteers

-- volunteers - PWV members make an effort to talk about leash benefits and requirements with every dog owner they encounter in the Wilderness, addressing a most difficult educational task - PWV provides the most informative statistics on trail and Wilderness use that the Canyon Lakes Ranger District has
+- PWV members make an effort to talk about leash benefits and regulations with every dog owner they encounter in the Wilderness, addressing a most difficult educational task - PWV provides the most informative statistics on trail and Wilderness use that the Canyon Lakes Ranger District has

-Since 2005, PWV has donated a total of 201,143 volunteer hours, worth \$4,147,125 to the USFS.
+Since 2005, PWV has donated a total of 256,024 volunteer hours, worth \$6,009,908 to the USFS.

-In 2014 PWV:
+In 2017 PWV:

-- 1. Conducted a total of 898 trail patrols and had meaningful contacts with 7,683 of the 15,142 Wilderness and backcountry users seen - 2.
-Removed or rehabilitated 180 illegal or inappropriate fire rings - 3.
-Reported 692 violations and contacted 219 violators using the Authority of the Resource Technique and explaining Leave No Trace or other reasons for the regulations - 4.
-Carried out 387 pounds of trash from trails and campsites - 5.
-PWV members removed 702 fallen trees along more than 150 miles of trail - 6.
-The PWV Weed Crew pulled noxious weeds on 176 acres of National Forest lands - 7.
-The PWV Restoration Program organized and implemented 21 public trail restoration workdays (1,806 hrs by public and 1,631 hrs by PWV members) and 23 PWV trail restoration workdays (658 hrs).
-Work on the Lion Gulch and North Fork trails restored 0.75 mile of trail and built 2.5 miles of new trail. - 8.
-The PWV Kids in Nature program held 9 hikes for 58 different kids (total of 61 kid-days) - 9.
-Additionally, other PWV programs (e.g., Adopt-a-Trail, Adopt-a-Highway, and Winter Patrolling) contributed environmental stewardship and public outreach via various activities - 10.
-Contributed a total of 26,900 volunteer hours, worth \$606,591 to the USFS
+- 1. Conducted a total of 973 trail patrols (6,387 on-trail hours) and had meaningful contacts with 9,825 of the 17,302 backcountry trail users seen (= 56.8%) - 2.
+Reported 102 illegal fire rings and removed or downsized 177 illegal or oversized fire rings - 3.
+Reported 834 violations and contacted 295 violators using the Authority of the Resource Technique and explaining Leave No Trace or other reasons for the regulations - 4.
+PWV members removed 2,658 fallen trees along more than 150 miles of trail - 5.
+The PWV Weed Crew pulled noxious weeds on 114 acres of National Forest lands - 6.
+The PWV Restoration Program conducted 10 PWV-only workdays (460 hours), organized and implemented 6 public trail restoration workdays (142 hours), paid and supervised the Larimer County Youth Conservation Corps to do an additional 4 days of trail restoration on PWV projects (292 hours), and supervised The Rocky Mountain Conservancy trail crew when it worked with PWV for two days - 7.
+The PWV Kids in Nature program held 7 hikes for 43 different kids - 8.
+Additionally, other PWV programs (e.g., Adopt-a-Trail and Adopt-a-Highway) contributed environmental stewardship and public outreach via various activities - 9.
+PWV contributed a total of 24,132 volunteer hours worth \$582,541 to the USFS

-Given that PWV expenditures in 2014 totaled approximately \$66,800 - every dollar spent by PWV provided \$9.08 of value to the USFS.
+Given that PWV expenditures in 2017 totaled \$26,032 and the value of PWV volunteer hours to the USFS was \$582,541 - every dollar spent by PWV provided \$22.38 of value to the USFS.